widelang/draft/README.md

 ## Positionals

 You can change Collections in Wide using Positionals.

-They are like Slices alike that can change the Collections.
+They are like Slices and can change Collections.

-In all examples will be using this list:
+In all examples we'll be using this list:

 ```lua
 $list := [1, 2, 3, 4, 5, 6, 7, 8, 9]